af83/ucengine-docs/core/api.md

 #### JSON version

-**This API is subject to change**.
-You should set the content-type of the request as *applicaton/json*.
+You must set the content-type of the request as *applicaton/json*.

 ##### Request

-    POST /event2/
+    POST /event/

-    POST /event2/{meeting}
+    POST /event/{Meeting}

 Parameter                              | Description                                   | Example
 ---------------------------------------|-----------------------------------------------|------------------------------------------------------------